Projects you can build - By: Mike Maynard, K4ICY

 Though convenient, this can get tricky.
 Most modern keyers,

-whether on chip or featured on a rig, uses a more simplified form
+whether on chip or featured on a rig, use "Curtis A" + dot/dash memory

 keyer simply polls the opposite paddle of the one the keyer is in the